MosheBerman/Birthdays/README.md

     https://graph.facebook.com/feed/me?access_token=1234567890abcdef...

 Additionally, note that You may have to paginate your data over multpiple HTTP requests.
-Once you have your entire data set in a JSON file, you'll be ready to ggo.
+Once you have your entire data set in a JSON file, you'll be ready to go.

 License:
 ---